karisigurd4/DocumentLab/Documentation/QueryLanguage.md

 ## Building patterns

 ### Priority
-For one query script to be able to extract information from a variety of documents of the same type but with different structures a single pattern might not be sufficient.

 Each query in a script can include many patterns.
 DocumentLab will try the patterns for each query in sequential order until one yields a successful match.

 Let's say we have the following query to extract customer numbers from invoices,